openapi-ts/openapi-typescript/.changeset/eager-moles-wash.md

 "openapi-typescript": patch
 ---

-Fix redundant nested unions from a type array with a sibling `anyOf`/`allOf`.
+Fix redundant nested unions from a type array with a sibling `anyOf`/`allOf`, including when a `oneOf` sits alongside them.